strongCam/strongCam.github.io/_posts/2023-06-10-FirstPost.md

 # First Post
-I am Strong Cam, a software developer who's interested in **Java** and  **Python** after 4 years of Computer Science education.
+My name is Strong Cam, a software developer with a keen interest in **Java** and **Python**, cultivated over four years of studying Computer Science.

-Here I would post down my thoughts about life, and technical notes on programming.
+Here I will share my thoughts on life and technical notes on programming.